Range Rover Evoque review - Practicality, comfort and boot space

 The Range Rover Evoque may look much like the old car to the untrained eye, but with just a few Velar-inspired tweaks a near decade-old design has been brought right up-to-date.
 The car has a longer wheelbase than before to try to free up some more rear passenger space, but that sloping roofline still poses an issue for taller occupants.

-In the front, a good driving position is easily found – eight-way heated manually-adjustable seats are standard on entry-level models, while Edition and HST cars include further power-adjustable seats with a memory function for Autobiography versions.
+In the front, a good driving position is easily found – eight-way heated manually-adjustable seats are standard on entry-level models, while Edition cars include further power-adjustable seats with a memory function for Autobiography versions.

 There are four generously sized storage bins, a large cubby under the centre front armrest and a useful rubberised tray on the centre console that’ll happily store a phone or wallet – cupholders are located beneath this.

-The Range Rover Evoque measures in at just under 1.65m tall, 4.37m long and a few milimetres over 1.9m wide - or 2.1m including mirrors.
-For comparison, the Volvo XC40 is a few millimetres taller and longer, but a shade narrower at 2.03m including mirrors.
+The Range Rover Evoque measures 4,371mm long, 1,649mm tall and 1,996mm wide – or 2,100mm including mirrors.
+For comparison, the Volvo XC40 is a few millimetres taller and longer, but a shade narrower at 1,910mm wide (excluding side mirrors).

 Car group tests